-In some facilities or activities, radiation sources could contribute to doses to the member of the public living in the close vicinity of the installations or working23 on site.
+In some facilities or activities, radiation sources could contribute to doses to members of the public living in the close vicinity of the installations or working26 on site.
 Additional pathways to be considered are:

-- (o) Direct irradiation from sources stored in the facility (i. e. from spent fuel or radioactive waste storages); - (p) Direct irradiation from sources used in the facility (i.e. from industrial irradiators); and - (q) Direct irradiation from the facility (i.e. from components of the facility like nuclear reactors or coolant systems).
+- (o) Direct irradiation from sources stored in the facility (i. e. from spent fuel or radioactive waste storages); - (p) Direct irradiation from sources used in the facility (i.e. from industrial irradiators); and - (q) Direct irradiation from the facility (i.e. from components of the facility like nuclear reactors or coolant or steam systems).

-5.26.
-Depending on the exposure scenarios and the site characteristics, not all the exposure pathways listed in the paragraphs above may need to be included in the assessment; the contribution of an exposure pathway to the overall dose depends on the radionuclides involved, the habit data, the occupation factors and other characteristics of the population being considered.
-Therefore some exposure pathways may be excluded from the assessment on the grounds that the doses associated with certain pathway are negligible.
+5.28.
+Depending on the exposure scenarios and the site characteristics, not all the exposure pathways listed in the paragraphs above may need to be included in the assessment; the contribution of an exposure pathway to the overall dose depends on the radionuclides involved, the habit data, the time-occupation factors and other characteristics of the population being considered.
+Therefore some exposure pathways may be excluded from the assessment on the grounds that the doses associated with certain pathways are evaluated to be inexistent or negligible.
+If particular exposure pathways are not included, the decision should be justified.